vimeo/dials/README.md

 ## What is Dials

 Dials is a configuration package for Go applications.
 It supports several different configuration sources including:
- * reading from JSON, YAML, and TOML config files
+ * JSON, YAML, and TOML config files
- * getting values from environment variables
+ * environment variables
- * parsing command line flags (for both Go's flag package and pflag package)
+ * command line flags (for both Go's flag package and pflag package)
- * watching config files and re-reading when there are changes to the watched files
+ * watched config files and re-reading when there are changes to the watched files
- * setting default values
+ * default values

 ## Why choose Dials
 Dials is a configuration solution that supports several configuration sources so you only have to focus on the business logic.
-Define the configuration struct and select the configuration source and Dials will do the rest.
+Define the configuration struct and select the configuration sources and Dials will do the rest.
 Moreover, setting defaults doesn't require additional function calls.
 Just populate the config struct with the default values and pass the struct to Dials.
-Dials also allows the flexibility to choose the precedence order to determine which source can override the configuration values.
+Dials also allows the flexibility to choose the precedence order to determine which sources can overwrite the configuration values.

 ## Using Dials